bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **root cause analysis**
 - analytical approach for test process improvement, identifies the solutions to remove the problem causes instead of just addressing the obvious symptoms
 - for example, a set of defects can be collected which are analyzed and compiled into clusters &rarr; using cause-effect diagrams to identify and address by improvements the root causes of these defects

+## **sequential development model**
+SDLC model where the development is strictly divided into non-overlapping segments which follow each other

 ## **S.M.A.R.T. goal methodology**
 methodology for defining project test objectives and exit criteria